iPhone survives 33 days underwater off Hawaii beach

-HONOLULU (KHON) – One Hawaii visitor’s iPhone lasted 33 days underwater off of Oahu before it was found.
+One Hawaii visitor’s iPhone lasted 33 days underwater off of Oahu before it was found.
+KTLA’s sister station KHON reports.

 The phone still worked and played the video the owner was recording when he dropped it.